citation-style-language/documentation/specification.rst

     (Container) edition holding the item (e.g. "3" when citing a chapter in the third edition of a book)

+first-reference-note-number
+    Number of a preceding note containing the first reference to the item;
+    Assigned by the CSL processor;
+    Empty in non-note-based styles or when the item hasn't been cited in any preceding notes in a document

 issue
     (Container) issue holding the item (e.g. "5" when citing a journal article from journal volume 2, issue 5)

+locator
+    A cite-specific pinpointer within the item (e.g. a page number within a book, or a volume in a multi-volume work);
+    Must be accompanied in the input data by a label indicating the locator type (see the `Locators`_ term list), which determines which term is rendered by ``cs:label`` when the ``locator`` variable is selected.

 number
     Number identifying the item (e.g. a report number)